3 taken to hospital after overturned tanker catches fire on I-84 in Manchester

-MANCHESTER, Connecticut — An overturned tanker caught fire on Interstate 84 East near Exit 60 in Manchester on Sunday night.
+MANCHESTER, Conn — An overturned tanker caught fire on Interstate 84 East near Exit 60 in Manchester on Sunday night.

+Firefighters were called to the scene around 7 p.m. on a report of a crash involving a car and tractor-trailer and arrived on the scene to find the truck on fire.

+Fire crews put out the large fire on the rolled-over tanker, which was carrying 8,300 gallons of gasoline, according to the Manchester Fire Department.

-Three people have been taken to the hospital with non-life-threatening injuries, according to fire officials.
+Three people, the truck driver and two people in the car, have been taken to the hospital with non-life-threatening injuries, according to fire officials.

-Fire crews are working to put out the large fire on the rolled-over tanker.
+The eastbound side of the highway has two right lanes closed between Exit 59 and 60, as of Monday morning.

+Glastonbury Fire Department, DEEP Connecticut State Police, and DOT also responded to the fiery crash.

 ---